EdernOllivier/ProjectArduinoDue/README.md

 # ProjectArduinoDue
-There is a stabilization to complete with remarks from the past issues with the mock-up and also the prototype with a gyrometer fron the UK.
+There is a stabilization to complete with remarks from the past issues with the mock-up and also the prototype with a gyrometer from the UK.